Switzerland’s stable housing market

 Switzerland Mortgage Rates graph

-Yet housing loan volumes have increased only modestly in recent years, because of the Federal Council’s imposition of a countercyclical capital buffer (CCyB) for residential real estate (click to download PDF) in February 2013, as part of SNB’s attempt to contain the appreciation of the Swiss franc.
+Housing loan volumes have increased only modestly in recent years, because the Federal Council imposed a countercyclical capital buffer (CCyB) for residential real estate in February 2013, as part of SNB’s attempt to contain the appreciation of the Swiss franc.
 However, in March 2020, the requirement was removed to mitigate the economic impact of the Covid-19 pandemic.
 Then on January 26, 2022, the capital buffer targeted at mortgage loan financing residential real estate was reactivated, where it remained since.

 “The Swiss sectoral CCyB targeted at mortgage loans financing residential property located in Switzerland remains at 2.5% as decided and communicated by the Federal Council in January 2022,” said the SNB.
 “The Swiss authorities will continue to monitor the developments in the mortgage and real estate markets closely and examine whether further measures are necessary to contain the risks for financial stability.”

 Swiss lenders are generally conservative.
 Borrowers must produce down payments of 5% to 20% of the loan value.
-In fact, about 90% of all bank mortgages have loan-to-value (LTV) ratios of less than two-thirds of the property value.
+About 90% of all bank mortgages have loan-to-value (LTV) ratios of less than two-thirds of the property value.

 Immigrants boost the housing market